dufernandes/derdiedas/README.md

 After running the command above, note that the body of the HTTP Response will contain the user data, except the password.

+For accessing the full API documentation, please go to the [Generating and accessing REST API documentation](#Generating-and-accessing-rest-api-documentation) section.

 ## Test coverage

 After running  `mvn clean verify package` one can access the coverate report at the following file: `/derdiedas/target/site/jacoco/index.html`.